The Little Office of the Blessed Virgin Mary

 Praise to the Father infinite, * And Holy Ghost eternally.

-3. Then shall they say among the Gentiles: * The Lord hath done great things for them.
+2 Then was our mouth filled with gladness; and our tongue with joy. * Then shall they say among the Gentiles: The Lord hath done great things for them.

 The alternation is not interrupted here.

-14. When he shall give sleep to his beloved: * behold the inheritance of the Lord are children: the reward, the fruit of the womb.
+3 Behold the inheritance of the Lord are children: * the reward, the fruit of the womb.

-16. Blessed is the man that hath filled his desire with them; * he shall not be confounded when he shall speak to his enemies in the gate.
+5 Blessed is the man that hath filled the desire with them; * he shall not be confounded when he shall speak to his enemies in the gate.

 The alternation is not interrupted here.

-24. May the Lord bless thee out of Sion: * and mayst thou see the good things of Jerusalem all the days of thy life.
+5 May the Lord bless thee out of Sion: * and mayest thou see the good things of Jerusalem all the days of thy life.

 The Little Chapter

-O. In the streets, like cinnamon and aromatic balm, I gave forth a sweet fragrance: like the choicest myrrh, I yielded a sweetness of odor.
+O. In the streets, I gave a sweet smell like cinnamon. and aromatical balm: I yielded a sweet odour like the best myrrh:

 R. Thanks be to God.